 Cannock Chase Local Plan - Issues & Options Consultation

 Thank you for all the consultation submissions made to the Local Plan Consultation.
-Please note that the consultation has now closed and further updates will be provided in late 2019 once all the comments have been processed and the draft Local Plan has been updated.
+Please note that the consultation has now closed and further updates will be provided once all the comments have been processed and the draft Local Plan has been updated.

 The Issues and Options consultation, which gathered views on important plans and documents that will shape the future of Cannock Chase District, took place from Monday 13th May until Monday 8th July 2019.
 During the 8 week consultation period we consulted on the following documents: